jayeshsc/hotel-network-design/README.md

 # hotel-network-design
 This is network Design for a Hotel with room, lobby, pool and a separate management server.

+!!
+This is not fully integrated its just showing few components of a network design !!

 Network Design of Hotel:

 ![hotel1](https://user-images.githubusercontent.com/81688373/177056735-c3c6b2ca-b449-4300-905a-b543b141b19d.png)